-Environmental Impact Statement (EIS) A statement of results from the ordered exercise which focuses on anticipating all environmental impacts of significance of a proposed development, prior to implementation or construction, and which specifies those measures which should be taken to eliminate or mitigate such impacts to an acceptable level.
+Environmental Impact Statement (EIS) measures which should be taken to eliminate or mitigate such impacts to an acceptable level.
 European Site Designated European site, also known as Natura 2000 sites and include Special Areas of Conservation (SAC) under the EU Habitats Directive 1992 that is in the listing process, an agreed candidate or designated.
 It also includes Special Protection Areas (SPAs) under the EU Birds Directive 1985.
 Gate 3 Since December 2004, large scale commercial renewable generators (i.e. > 0.5MW) wishing to connect to the transmission or distribution systems have been subject to group processing of connection applications through a series of successive "Gates".
 Renewable generator applications are processed in a "Gate" system whereby all applications that have met the defined criteria are processed in one batch (source: IWEA).
-Generation Electricity generation is the process of creating electricity generation is the process of creating electricity from other forms of energy.
-For the purposes of Geology Science of the earth, including the composition, structure and origin of its rocks.
+Generation Electricity generation is the process of creating electricity from other forms of energy.
+For the purposes of this strategy, the term "generation" is defined as generation for storage and transmission of electricity.
+Geology Science of the earth, including the composition, structure and origin of its rocks.
 Geographic Information System (GIS) A computer system that collects, stores, views and analyses geographical information and commonly creates maps as an output.
 Habitat Area in which an organism or group of organisms live.
 Habitats Directive Assessment (HDA) Under EU Habitats Directive (92/43/EEC), an assessment of the effects of a plan or project on the Natura 2000 network.
 The Natura 2000 network comprises Special Protection Areas under the EU Birds Directive, Special Areas of Conservation under the EU Habitats Directive and Ramsar sites designated under the Ramsar Convention (collectively referred to as European sites).
 Also referred to as an Appropriate Assessment (AA).
-Hub Height Height of wind turbine tower from the ground to the centre- line of the turbine rotor.
+Hub Height Height of wind turbine tower from the ground to the centreline of the turbine rotor.
 Hydrology Science concerned with the occurrence and circulation of water in all its phases and modes.